-For the next step in my alphabetical stroll through the National Photography Collection, I’m exploring the spooky world of photographic ghosts.
+For the next step in my alphabetical stroll through our collection, I’m exploring the spooky world of photographic ghosts.

 The very first ghost photographs